CV & Cover Letter

 General tips

-Covering letters
+Covering Notes

 How to make the employer or agency WANT to read your CV

 When responding to an advertised job vacancy, whether via letter, e-mail or fax, you should always include a covering letter with your CV.
-A covering letter introduces you and your CV and is your first chance to make a good impression on your potential employer, or on the Recruitment Consultant handling the vacancy.
-Ask yourself: "What's in it for them?"
-The employer has to WANT to read your CV after reading your covering letter.
-There is no clear-cut perfect formula for a covering letter, as it should always be tailored to you and to the position you are applying for, but there are a few simple rules you should follow.
+A covering note introduces you and your CV and is your first chance to make a good impression on your potential employer, or on the Recruitment Consultant handling the vacancy.
+Ask yourself: “What’s in it for them?”
+The employer has to WANT to read your CV after reading your covering note.
+There is no clear-cut perfect formula for a covering note, as it should always be tailored to you and to the position you are applying for, but there are a few simple rules you should follow.

 Appearance and layout

 Follow the instructions given in the vacancy advert.
-If an employer asks for applications by e-mail or for hand-written letters, do exactly what is asked.
+If an employer asks for applications by e-mail or for hand-written notes, do exactly what is asked.
 Ensure that there are no grammatical or spelling errors and that the letter is easy to read in terms of content and formatting.
 Your letter should address the relevant contact, whose name will often appear in the job advert.
-If no name is given, try to 'phone before applying and obtain a contact name to address your application to.
+If no name is given, try to ‘phone before applying and obtain a contact name to address your application to.
 Avoid Sir/Madam if possible.

 Content